BlockstreamResearch/shrincs-simplicity-verifier/README.md

     * *Use `MODE=stateful` for XMSS-based stateful trees or `MODE=stateless` for SPHINCS-like stateless verification.*

 ## 🚀 Usage
-To execute this code import required signature file using `#include` directive and then run:
+To execute this code, import the required signature file using `#include` directive and then run:
 ```bash
 mkdir -p target
 mcpp -P -I . your-file.simf -o target/your-file.simf
 ```

-To run preprocessed file, run:
+To run the preprocessed file, run:
 ```bash
 ./simfony run --witness your-witness.wit target/your-file.simf
 ```